joaopizani/paucasedmatura-src/site/src/en/blog/haskell/2012-01-06_haskell-transformers.md

 In this post, I will assume that you have at least some experience with Haskell, and that you have messed around with at least IO (maybe with Maybe too, hun? :P)...

-So, every year we have a tradition in Brazil, which is a big lottery run on December 31, with a huge prize.
+So, every year we have a tradition in Brazil, which is a big lottery run on December 31st, with a huge prize.
-This year my family bought 180 tickets, and I wrote a program to check if any of them had the 6 winner numbers shown on TV.
+This year my family bought 180 tickets, and I wrote a program to check if any of them had the winning numbers shown on TV.
-I wrote this program in Haskell - of course - and this time I was, again, forced to deepen my understanding of monads AND monad transformers to get it done.
+I wrote this program in Haskell - of course - and this time I was forced to deepen my understanding of monads AND monad transformers to get it done.

 The program should work as follows: A file containing all 180 tickets (each with 6 numbers) must be read.
-Then 6 rounds of user input must happen: in each round, the user types a number and the program matches the current collection of user-typed numbers with all tickets.
+Then 6 rounds of input happen: in each round, the user types a number and the program matches the collection of typed numbers with all tickets.
-Then, the 5 tickets with the most `lucky` numbers are printed on the screen.
+Then, the 5 tickets with the biggest amount of `lucky` numbers are printed on the screen.
 Again, six of these "rounds" must happen.

 I started modelling my program from the bottom-up, by defining a datatype to represent a lottery ticket, a `Combination` of lottery numbers: